Trade Gold Trading

 Total= 1000 - 50

-Total= $950 you have just lost 5% of your trading account balance
+Total= $950 you have just lost 5% of your account balance

 Example 3: (Leverage 20:1 or 0.2 Lots)

-If you make a profit of 100 pips the profit in dollars is:
+If you make a profit of 100 pips the profit amount in dollar terms is:

 0.2 lots